Sakai Tadatsugu: Sakai clan genealogy

-The Sakai clan originated in 14th century Mikawa Province, claiming descent from Minamoto Arichika.
+The Sakai clan originated in the 14th century in Mikawa Province, claiming descent from Minamoto Arichika.
 Arichika had two sons: one of them, Yasuchika, took the name Matsudaira; and the younger, Chikauji, took the name Sakai.

 Sakai Hirochika, who was the son of Chikauji, likewise had two sons, and their descendants gave rise to the two main branches of the Sakai clan.
 Tadatsugu was the heir of the senior branch of the clan.

-In 1604, his descendants moved to Takasaki Domain (50,000 koku) in Kōzuke Province; in 1616, they relocated to Takata Domain (100,000 koku) in Echigo Province; in 1619, they were transferred to Matsushiro Domain in Shinano Province; and then, from 1622 through to 1868, they were installed at Tsurugaoka Domain (120,000 koku) in Dewa Province.
+In 1604, his descendants moved to Takasaki Domain (50,000 koku) in Kōzuke Province; in 1616, they relocated to Takata Domain (100,000 koku) in Echigo Province; in 1619, they were transferred to Matsushiro Domain in Shinano Province; and then, from 1622 to 1868, they were installed at Tsurugaoka Domain (120,000 koku) in Dewa Province.
 The head of the Sakai clan was ennobled as a "Count" in the Meiji period.

 Arms and weapons

 Iroiro Dō-maru, Sakai Tadatsugu first set of armor.
 Tsuruoka City, Yamagata Prefecture, Chido Museum Collection.

 Sakai Tadatsugu owned at least three sets of Japanese armor: